Restream/reindexer/fulltext.md

 |   | Kblayout                     |    int   | Relevancy of the match in incorrect kblayout                                                                                                                                                                                                              |       90      |
 |   | Translit                     |    int   | Relevancy of the match in translit                                                                                                                                                                                                                        |       90      |
 |   | Synonyms                     |    int   | Relevancy of synonyms match                                                                                                                                                                                                                               |       95      |

+### Text splitters
+Reindexer supports two algorithms to break texts into words: `fast` and `mmseg_cn`.

+Default `fast` algorithm is based on the definition of a word in the form of a alpha (from supported Unicode subset), number and an extended character, everything else (whitespaces, special characters, unsopported Unicode subsets, etc) will be threated as a delimiters.

+Reindexer supports the following unicode block codes / extra symbols:

+- `Basic Latin`
+- `Latin-1 Supplement`
+- `Latin Extended-A`
+- `Latin Extended-B`
+- `Latin Extended Additional`
+- `IPA Extensions`
+- `Greek and Coptic`
+- `Cyrillic`
+- `Armenian`
+- `Hebrew`
+- `Arabic`
+- `Devanagari`
+- `Gujarati`
+- `Georgian`
+- `Hangul Jamo`
+- `Greek Extended`
+- `Enclosed Alphanumerics`
+- `Hiragana`
+- `Katakana`
+- `Hangul Compatibility Jamo`
+- `CJK Unified Ideographs`
+- `Hangul Jamo Extended-A`
+- `Hangul Syllables`
+- `Hangul Jamo Extended-B`
+- `Fullwidth Latin Forms`
+- Digits: '0'-'9'
+- Extended characters: defined in the `ExtraWordSymbols` field of the text index config.

+This algorithm is simple and provides high performance, but it can not handle texts without delimiters (for example, Chinese language does not requires whitespaces between words, so `fast`-splitter will not be able to index it properly).

+Alternative `mmseg_cn`-splitter is based on [friso](https://github.com/lionsoul2014/friso) implementation of `mmseg` algorithm and uses dictionaries for tokenization.
+Currently this splitter supports only Chinese and English languages.

 ### Basic document ranking algorithms